-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-A halfway house is a transitional living facility where an individual who is recovering from alcohol or drug addiction can stabilize and re-adjust to life and society as a drug free individual.
-A halfway house is a location where the person can feel secure and rebuild their life while recovering from addiction while also take part in clean and sober, productive activities.
-Halfway houses supply an ideal opportunity for individuals to be in an environment where they can receive further counseling and different types of therapy while also learning new trades or discovering stable employment so that they can support a healthy and drug free lifestyle.
+A halfway house is a transitional living facility where a person who is recovering from alcohol or drug addiction can stabilize and re-acclimate to life and society as a drug free individual.
+A halfway house is a location where someone can feel secure and rebuild their life while maintaining sobriety while also take part in activities which will help them do just that.
+Halfway houses supply an ideal opportunity for individuals to be in an atmosphere where they can acquire further counseling and different types of therapy while also learning new trades or discovering stable employment so that they can support a healthy and drug free lifestyle.

-Residential short-term treatment for addiction is a variety oftreatment program where the person will remain at the facility on an inpatient basis, and which normally demands a stay of 30 days or less.
-While attending residential short-term treatment the person undergoes an intensive but short duration of treatment that typically incorporates a supervised detox, counseling, and other forms of therapy which are aimed at helping the person to recover and be able to function without drugs in everyday life once rehab is complete.
-Residential short-term treatment is not always effective for all scenarios of addiction, and most will require an aftercare program or further treatment in a more long-term residential setting.
+Residential short-term treatment for substance abuse is a type ofrehabilitation program where the individual will stay at the facility on an inpatient basis, and which typically requires a stay of 30 days or less.
+While in residential short-term treatment the individual undergoes an intensive but brief course of treatment that commonly incorporates a supervised detox, counseling, and other forms of therapy which are aimed at helping the individual to recover and be able to function without drugs in everyday life once rehab is complete.
+Residential short-term treatment is not always effective for all cases of addiction, and most will require an aftercare program or further treatment in a more long-term residential setting.

-Persons with co-occurring mental and substance abuse disorders must address both issues if there is any hope for them to become fully rehabilitated.
-Some individuals take drugs to ease symptoms of mental health complications, and some people take drugs which then, in turn, brings about symptoms which mimic mental health issues, such as depression and anxiety.
-Drug rehabilitation professionals know how to differentiate between the two, and can work with clients to properly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the individual.
-This has proven to be effective in keeping people with mental health issues off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must address both issues in order to recover completely.
+Some people take drugs to relieve symptoms of mental health problems, and some individuals take drugs which then, in turn, brings about symptoms which are identical to mental health problems, such as anxiety and depression.
+Addiction rehabilitation professionals know how to differentiate between the two, and can work with clients to correctly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health problems off of drugs and mentally stable and productive.

-When pregnant/postpartum women need substance abuse rehabilitation there are a number of factors unique to their situation that should be addressed.
-This distinct group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
-Substance abuse rehabilitation for pregnant/postpartum women typically requires programs that are both individualized and flexible in their recovery plan.
-While the program duration may vary depending on the woman's specific needs it is recognized that the longer a person stays in treatment the better their chance of lasting sobriety.
-Many rehab facilities for pregnant/postpartum women run six to nine months on average.
+When pregnant/postpartum women need drug or alcohol rehabilitation there are a number of factors unique to their situation that should be addressed.
+This specific group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
+Substance abuse rehabilitation for pregnant/postpartum women typically requires facilities that are both individualized and flexible in their treatment plan.
+Although the length of stay may vary depending on the woman's specific needs it is understood that the longer a person participates in treatment the better their chance of lasting sobriety.
+Many rehab facilities for pregnant/postpartum women can run long-term for six months or more.

-Recovery from drug or alcohol addiction is a process that can be challenging and in a lot ofways intimidating.
-This is why some women seeking help with addiction feel more comfortable in rehab programs designed specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than their male counter parts.
-In a drug rehab program where all the clients are women, the recovering addict will feel more at ease and will be able to share her personal issues that led to her substance abuse and addiction problems.
-Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
-These delicate issues are easier to work through in the company of other women without fear of judgment or retaliation.
+Rehabilitation from drug addiction is a process that can be challenging and in a lot ofways intimidating.
+This is why some women seeking recovery feel more comfortable in treatment centers created specifically for women.
+Women who are addicted to drugs or alcohol typicallyhave personal issues that are considerably different than that of males.
+In a drug rehab center where all the clients are women, the recovering addict will feel more at ease and will be able to share her personal issues that led to her drug abuse and addiction problems.
+Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
+These sensitive issues are easier to work through in the company of other women without fear of judgment or ridicule.

-While residential beds for clients children is not as prevalent as other specialized types of drug rehabilitation centers, they do, in fact, exist if you are in need.
-Back in 2007, the National Survey of Substance Abuse Treatment Services reported that 515 (14%) of residential substance abuse treatment facilities supplied beds for both mothers and their children.
-There is a great advantage to both the mother and child who are able to attend programs that offer residential beds for clients children.
-The parent is able to receive the rehabilitation they need while remaining involved with their children through the treatment process of substance abuse recovery.
-A lot of parents (mothers in specific) are afraid to admit that they need help for their substance abuse problemsbecause they fear that their children will be taken from them.
-These programs help to reduce this fear while providing the care that both parent and child so desperately need.
+Although residential beds for clients children is not as prevalent as other specialized types of drug or alcohol rehab facilities, they do, in fact, exist if you are in need.
+Back in 2007, the National Survey of Substance Abuse Treatment Services reported that 515 (14%) of residential substance abuse treatment programs provided beds for both mothers and their children.
+There is a great advantage to both the mother and child who are able to attend recovery programs that provide residential beds for clients children.
+The parent is able to receive the rehabilitation they need while remaining close with their children through the difficult process of substance abuse recovery.
+Most parents (mothers in specific) do not want to admit that they need help for their addiction problemsbecause they fear that their children will be taken from them.
+These programs help to reduce this fear while offering the care and support that both parent and child so desperately need.

-People can become addicted to drugs no matter their handicap, disability or personal physical challenge.
-This sometimes makes individuals particularly more susceptible to becoming involved in substance abuse, because of the various challenges that this can bring about in the person's life.
-This is true for those people in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes necessary.
-Deaf or hearing impaired individuals will require ASL or other assistance as part of their treatment needs, and there are drug and alcohol rehab facilities available which cater to these needs.
+Individuals can become addicted to drugs or alcohol no matter their handicap, disability or personal physical challenge.
+This sometimes makes people particularly more vulnerable to becoming involved in drug or alcohol use, because of the difficult challenges that this can bring about in the person's life.
+This is true for individuals in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes necessary.
+Deaf or hearing impaired persons will need ASL or other assistance as part of their treatment needs, and there are drug rehabilitation facilities available which cater to these needs.
 Professional substance abuse counselors who know ASL and can offer other necessary assistance to deaf or hearing impaired substance abusers.

-Self payment drug rehab centers are a great alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded facilities.
-Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug rehabilitation centers are an outstanding alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded facilities.
+Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
-In order to learn more about self payment at a specific program, make contact with a drug rehabilitation facility and ask about their payment options.
-It is beneficial to contact a number of facilities so that you have a comparison of your choices with regards to treatment options and payment options.
+It just means that self payment is their primary method of covering the cost of their substance abuse treatment program.
+In order to learn more about self payment at a specific program, contact a substance abuse rehabilitation facility and ask about their payment options.
+It is a good idea to contact several facilities so that you have an understanding of your choices with regards to rehab options and payment options.

-Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other circumstances such as whether or not the person has dependents and if they receive any other assistance.
-Medicaid may even cover the costs associated with drug or alcohol rehabilitation, and there are a lot of drug rehabilitation programs throughout the country which are covered through Medicaid.
-Most drug rehabilitation facilities which are covered through Medicaid may only provide a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of a Medicaid rehab program.
+Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other circumstances including whether or not the individual has dependents and if they receive any other financial assistance.
+Medicaid may possibly even cover the costs associated with drug rehabilitation, and there are many drug rehabilitation programs throughout the country which are covered through Medicaid.
+Most drug and alcohol rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of such a program.

-Some individuals are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
-Some states however offer state financed health insurance to those individuals who cannot afford private health insurance plans.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehab facilities around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient drug treatment providers.
-To find out which rehabilitation programs will accept state financed insurance, consult a drug treatment advisor.
+Some people are covered through state financed insurance because they fail to qualify for Medicaid.
+Some states however offer affordable health insurance to those who cannot afford private health insurance.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a variety of drug and alcohol treatment facilities around the country.
+State financed insurance other than Medicaid may cover both inpatient or outpatient drug treatment services.
+To find out which treatment facilities will accept state financed insurance, speak with a drug treatment professional.

-When someone is addicted to drugs or alcohol and is seeking help, many effective drug rehab facilities accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse rehab centers which offer an inpatient or residential stay for at least 90 days are also an available option.
-These rehab facilities which accept private health insurance can vary in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab facility.
-For additional information, speak with with a treatment professional at a drug or alcohol rehab program in your area to see which programs your private health insurance will cover.
+When somebody is addicted to drugs or alcohol and is seeking help, there are many effective substance abuse rehabilitation facilities accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug treatment centers which provide an inpatient or residential stay for at least 90 days are also an available option.
+These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug or alcohol rehabilitation program.
+For more information, speak with with an addiction specialist at a drug or alcohol treatment center in your area to see which programs your private health insurance will cover.

-Military health insurance generally relates to TRICARE and is a typically recognized insurance for certain drug rehab centers.
-A drug rehab that accepts military insurance will typically accept most other types of insurance as well.
-TRICARE typically covers detoxification, rehab and outpatient treatment.
+Military health insurance generally relates to TRICARE and is a typically recognized insurance for certain drug rehab programs.
+A drug rehab that accepts military insurance will normally accept most other types of insurance as well.
+TRICARE commonly covers detoxification, rehabilitation and outpatient treatment.